ans-group/docs.ukfast.co.uk/source/security/log4shell.md

 The severity of the vulnerability is based on the ease with which this can be exploited – for example, a malformed username will be logged and can contain code which triggers the exploit.
 An attacker who can control log messages or log message parameters, can execute arbitrary code when message lookup substitution is enabled.

 On **Tuesday 14th December**, a second vulnerability was identified, [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=2021-45046), as the original mitigation was incomplete in certain non-default configurations.
 In certain conditions, attackers could craft malicious input data using a `JNDI Lookup` pattern resulting in a Denial of Service attack.

+On **Friday 17th December**, CVE-2021-45046 had its [severity increased](https://logging.apache.org/log4j/2.x/security.html) from 3.7 to 9.0 as additional exploits were found against the v2.15.0 release that was intended to resolve these issues.

 ## National Cyber Security Centre Guidance